smartninja/wd1-py3-exercises/lesson-16/deployment-tutorials/google-app-engine/README.md

 ## Step 5: Choose the server region

 Choose the **servers region** where you want your web app to be hosted.

-Usually you'd choose the region closest to you, but in our case **choose only between these two regions**:
+If you'd like to use Cloud Datastore as your database, choose any region.
+But if you'd like to use Firestore, you can (for now) choose only one of these two regions:

 - us-east1
 - europe-west3

-Why only one of these two?
-Because we will use Firestore database later in the course and for now Firestore is only available for GAE apps in these two regions.
+This is because Firestore is still in beta.

 ![](static/img/5-choose-region.png)

-(don't mind that the "us-central" is selected in this image.
-Select either `us-east1` or `europe-west3` instead!)

 ## Step 6: Wait while Google Cloud prepares GAE